 You can easily show employers that you possess this skill on your CV through volunteering, listing any field trips, or projects you participated in or any university work that involved working closely with people coming from different backgrounds.

-The Management Study Guide defines self-motivation as ‘the power that drives us to keep moving forward’.
-Essentially, this is one of the most important qualities that reinforces continuous learning and success, helps you realise your goals and facilitates progress.
+Self-motivation is one of the most important qualities that reinforces continuous learning and success, helps you realise your goals and facilitates progress.

 Without drive or motivation it’s impossible to find what you are looking for in your career – let alone succeed in it.
 Employers value motivation and want to have employees who enjoy working at their company.
 Since you don’t want to end up in a dead-end job or one that you hate, it’s important to keep yourself happy and productive.